-follow On June 8 in 1701, the Château de Marly was the location of a dinner party.
+On 8 June in 1701, the Château de Marly was the location of a dinner party.
 It was Louis XIV’s habit to leave Versailles at times and retreat to Marly-le-Roi, where he had built a, compared to Versailles, small château.
 To be of the ‘Marlys’, meaning to be one of few allowed to follow the King to his ‘summer house’ was a thing sought by many and only achieved by few.
 Those special few would witness a clash of brothers as Louis XIV invited to dinner this day.

-get link The King probably expected that this scolding would settle the matter, but it did not.
+The King probably expected that this scolding would settle the matter, but it did not.
 Philippe fired back.
 What was his son supposed to do?
 He was son-in-law to the King, yet subordinate to the peers, him being a grandson of France.
 Others get what was promised to him, get what was promised to lure him into this marriage.
 He is condemned to walk the Hall of Mirrors, day by day, with no trust put into him, with nothing better to do than engage in games and gossip and that was Louis fault, not his son’s.
-If Louis had given him a command, he would be able to prove himself instead of being idle, he would bring glory to the King… idle minds are prone to debaucheries, Philippe is very aware of that himself.
-It is wrong, he argues, to blame Chartres for his misdeeds, when he is given no chance to prove himself.
+If Louis had given him a command, he would be able to prove himself instead of being idle, he would bring glory to the King… idle minds are prone to debaucheries, Philippe was very aware of that himself.
+It is wrong, he argued, to blame Chartres for his misdeeds, when he is given no chance to prove himself.
 This first clash ended with an angry Philippe and a shocked Louis.

-can you use levitra professional yourself This argument followed the brothers in the next months and was revived that very day in Marly.
+This argument followed the brothers in the next months and was revived that very day in Marly.
 Both brothers were not the youngest anymore and Philippe’s health not the best.
 He suffered of gout, frequent fevers, and each took longer to overcome.
 Philippe was aware that his days on earth came to an end.
 The King’s brother had reached an age of sixty and given up much of his former lifestyle.
-He still continued to collect precious artworks, all sort of gems and jewellery, and his chosen residence Saint Cloud as well as the Palais Royal in Paris were still enlarged and beautified.
+He still continued to collect precious artworks, all sort of gems and jewellery, and his chosen residence Saint Cloud as well as the Palais-Royal in Paris were still enlarged and beautified.
 He still hosted lavish parties at both locations, yet was more moderate in his personal lifestyle compared to the debaucheries of his youth.
 In March, Philippe had suffered of a bad fever and his recovery was slow, leaving him somewhat melancholic and filled with a strange sadness.
 Perhaps aware his end would come sooner that he would like, he lost his light air and merry mood, the thought of death always following.

 Later that day, he returned to Saint Cloud, still filled with anger.
 Finding his wife ill in bed and unable to join him for supper, he announced somewhat gaily “I’m off to supper, because, unlike you, I am hungry.” and thus went to sup with his son and his usual company.
 Philippe ate hearty again, as it was his habit.
 At dessert time, while pouring a glass of liquor, Philippe suddenly started to stammer and paint a figure in the air with a shaking hand, then collapsed in the arms of his son.

-Philippe was pulled up and walked through the room, back and forth, he was shaken to bring him back to his senses, then brought to his apartment.
+Philippe was pulled up and walked through the room, back and forth, he was shook to bring him back to his senses, then brought to his apartment.
 Physicians were called and bled him, a strong emetic was given to him along with a clyster.
 He was made to swallow two bottles of ‘English drops’ and some ‘Schaffhausener water’, thought to help with strokes.

 Madame, hearing sudden unrest in the chateau, rushed to his rooms after being informed of her husband’s condition and found him on a small bed, set up in his cabinet in a hurry, and close to unconsciousness.
 She must have been shocked by what she saw.
 Philippe’s lower lip had swollen dramatically and was hanging.